-3 Essential Productivity Tips for Remote Workers
+3 Essential Productivity Tips for Remote Workers (Blog Post)

 As the coronavirus pandemic alters indefinitely how, when, and where many people are working, you may be among those learning to adapt to remote and flexible working environments for the first time.
 Last week, Catalyst shared best practices for people managing distributed teams.
 Here, we focus on employees.
 Below are some curated resources and tips for those who are learning to function within remote teams for the first time.

 Communicating regularly with team members is essential, according to Catalyst’s Amelia Costigan, Senior Director, Information Center and Librarian, and Emily Troiano, Vice President, Information Center.
 The two have worked remotely and flexibly for several years.
 As researchers, they also are up-to-date on the latest learnings about remote work.
 In a recent conversation streamed live on Linkedin, they suggested holding regular check-ins via messaging platforms and letting your team know when you are taking breaks.
 “In this remote team environment… over-communicating goes a long way,” said Troiano.
 Listen to the full conversation or read the transcript.